lf-edge/ekuiper/docs/en_US/rules/sources/mqtt.md

 ### password

 The password for MQTT connection.

+### protocolVersion

+MQTT protocol version.
+3.1 (also refer as MQTT 3) or 3.1.1 (also refer as MQTT 4).
+If not specified, the default value is 3.1.

+### clientid

+The client id for MQTT connection.
+If not specified, an uuid will be used.

 ### certificationPath